kullo/client-libkullo/README.md

  * Increase attachment size limit for sending to 100 MB
  * Calculate Conversations.lastMessageTime from receiving time on the server
  * Implement http mime multipart for sending messages with attachments
- * Update SmartSqlite v8
+ * Update SmartSqlite to v8
- * Update Botan 1.11.29
+ * Update Botan to 1.11.29

 ### v44 (2016-03-03)

  * Make downloading attachments more memory-efficient through streaming
  * Increase attachment size limit for receiving to 100 MB
- * Update SmartSqlite v6 (version list shows v5 because of missing version bumb)
+ * Update SmartSqlite to v6 (version list shows v5 because of missing version bump)

 ### v43 (2016-02-12)